dylanpieper/ShinySurveyJS-Template/readme.md

     -   `choices_col`: The column name used to populate the survey item choices
     -   `surveys`: A list of survey names that the dynamic field applies to

-Don't include spaces and special characters for the `group_col` value if you are using it in the query by using `"select_group": false`.
+Don't include spaces and special characters for the `group_col` or `group_id_col` value if you use them in the URL query.
+The app will automatically remove underscores when storing the data.

 ## Try Example Surveys